Some events are obvious inclusions on this list like the Olympics or FIFA World Cup. Others are perhaps surprising in the viewing figures they lure.

 Millions tune in to see how their school fares or want to get a look at the next bright NBA prospects when the pressure at its most severe.

-Even if college basketball isn’t your thing, it’s worth checking out a March Madness game to get a feel for the intensity of each game.
+Even if college basketball isn’t your thing, it’s worth checking out a March Madness game to get a feel for the intensity.
+While more highly regarded young talents are turning down college basketball, it’s still drawing millions of viewers.

 The culmination of a season of NFL predictions.
 America comes to a standstill on Super Bowl Sunday, with parties taking place all over the country.